qonto/database-monitoring-framework/content/faq.md

 Yes, we took lots of inspiration on [Prometheus-operator runbook](https://github.com/prometheus-operator/runbooks), which provides similar experience for Prometheus & Kubernetes technologies.

+## Deployment

+### Can I deploy the database monitoring framework on Prometheus standalone deployment?

+Project was designed for Kubernetes deployment using Prometheus operator, but you can use for standalone deployment.

+Use the `format=PrometheusConfigurationFile` Helm parameter to render rules as Prometheus rule files.

 ## Alerts

 ### Customize alerts